create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **x**: number
 {: .writable }

-Returns the first value of the imaginary part.
+Returns the first value of the imaginary parts.

 #### **y**: number
 {: .writable }

-Returns the second value of the imaginary part.
+Returns the second value of the imaginary parts.

 #### **z**: number
 {: .writable }

-Returns the third value of the imaginary part.
+Returns the third value of the imaginary parts.

 #### **w**: number
 {: .writable }